How to add vertical dividers in Notion

 Moreover, you can easily split blocks from the left to the right - this way, you're splitting them in a nicer way.

-How to make a vertical divider in Notion
+How to add vertical divider in Notion

 The vertical divider is actually the "Quote" block.
 We're using the black bar that we've got from the vertical divider to make it look line a simple line that's here to divide our content.